Choominator/rpi-hdmi/README.md

 # Bare Metal Raspberry Pi HDMI Audio

 This project contains a working implementation of a bare metal HDMI audio driver for the Raspberry Pi 4.
+An implementation for the Raspberry pi 5 can be found on the `rpi5` branch.

 Running this code should result in the Raspberry Pi displaying a 1920x1080 green screen over HDMI 0 and playing a square wave audio tone at 200Hz on one channel and another at 300Hz on the other channel.
 It works at least with the displays on which I tested it, however since I'm not sure I'm respecting the HDMI specification, I cannot guarantee that it works with every display.

-In the future I might include code for the Raspberry Pi 5 as well, if and when I manage to figure how to do it.

 ## Compilation